Create Your Garden

 Papaver orientale (Oriental Poppy)

-The field poppy (Papaver rhoeas) has been used for medicinal purposes for centuries.
-The blossoms have been utilized as a natural pain reliever to alleviate minor discomforts such as toothaches, earaches, and sore throats.
-They also possess mild sedative and relaxing properties and can act as an expectorant to treat catarrh and coughs.
-Additionally, these flowers have been employed as a digestive aid, even to reduce wrinkles, and as an ingredient in lipstick.
+The field poppy (Papaver rhoeas) has been valued for its medicinal properties for centuries.
+Traditionally, its blossoms have been used as a natural remedy to relieve minor discomforts such as toothaches, earaches, and sore throats.
+Beyond pain relief, field poppy flowers are known for their mild sedative and relaxing effects, making them effective in easing anxiety and promoting sleep.
+They also act as an expectorant, helping to treat catarrh and coughs while supporting digestion.
+Additionally, field poppy extracts have been used in skincare to reduce wrinkles and even as an ingredient in natural lipstick formulations.

 Papaver alpinum (Alpine Poppy)